-The Bollinger Everyman Wodehouse Prize has announced 2021 shortlist.
+The Bollinger Everyman Wodehouse Prize has announced its 2021 shortlist.

 Now in its 21st year, the Wodehouse Prize is the UK's longest running award for comic fiction.
 Recognising the best comic novels, winners over the past two decades have included Helen Fielding, Ian McEwan, Terry Pratchett and Nina Stibbe.